jeffpar/lonedissent/README.md

 another Gulp task named `decisions`.
 That task processed all the decision records in [decisions.csv](sources/scdb/decisions.csv) and generated the JSON file that the other tasks rely on for decision data.

-The [loners.json](_data/loners.json) data can then be hand-edited as needed, to indicate where the PDF containing the dissent is located, along with a page offset inside the PDF.
+The [loners.json](_data/loners.json) data can then be hand-edited as needed, to indicate where the PDF containing the dissent is located, along with a page number inside the PDF.
 For example, the dissent in "543 U.S. 50" is buried in Volume 543 of the [U.S. Supreme Court's](https://www.supremecourt.gov/) [Bound Volumes](https://www.supremecourt.gov/opinions/boundvolumes.aspx).
 Moreover, the opinion doesn't actually start on the 50th page of the PDF, thanks to a lengthy table of contents.
-And even if the opinion *did* start on the cited page, the dissent is always buried at the end of the opinion, so a page offset is almost always required.
+And even if the opinion *did* start on the cited page, the dissent is always buried at the end of the opinion, so a page number is almost always required.

-So, the source of the PDF and the page offset are indicated by two additional properties, `pdfSource` and `pdfOffset`, in [loners.json](_data/loners.json):
+So, the source of the PDF and the starting page are indicated by two additional properties, `pdfSource` and `pdfPage`, in [loners.json](_data/loners.json):

     ...